u-Sir/tabless/README.md

 - Format for URL filter rules: [MDN Reference](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/RuleCondition#urlfilter)

 ### Revert Homepage or New Tab
+Shortcuts remain functional as long as the add-on is enabled, even after reverting settings.
 - Chromium:
   Go to `chrome://settings/onStartup` to reset your homepage or new tab.
 - Firefox: